brianmmdev-that-actions/.github/profile/README.md

 Feel free to contact me on Twitter [@brianmmdev](https://twitter.com/brianmmdev) if you have any questions, or email me at brian@brianmorrison.me.

+## Recording

+A link to the recording is coming soon, as soon as I can get it processed and uploaded to YouTube 🤗

 ## Slides

-For access to the slides, check the `slides` folder at root of this repository.
-It contains screenshots of all slides.
+For access to the slides, check the [slides](https://github.com/brianmm-that-actions/slides) repository.
+It contains screenshots of all slides (which are more universal than a Keynote file).

 Any sample videos presented during the talk are nested in the `videos` folder.